Dissertation Award (Deadline extended to Nov. 30)

 Nomination/Submission Materials Required

 Nomination letters should include a description of the special contributions of the dissertation and the nominee’s current address.
 Nominees must have defended their dissertations and received their Ph.D. degree within three years prior to award deadline.
-Nominees are informed at the time of nomination by the nominator and are asked to submit to the committee chair, Christopher Wolff, one copy of the dissertation IN PDF FORMAT either on a CD-ROM mailed to the committee chair or via DropBox.
-The dissertation must be received by October 31, 2022.
+Nominees are informed at the time of nomination by the nominator and are asked to submit to the committee chair, Mark D. McCoy, one copy of the dissertation IN PDF FORMAT emailed to the committee chair or shared via DropBox.
+The dissertation must be received by November 30, 2023.

 Other Special Requirements